aleferna12/colorir/docs/source/index.rst

         <span style="background-color:#00ffff"> &emsp; </span> &nbsp; <span style="color:#00ffff"> #00ffff </span>
     </p>

-We can make manipulate the properties of a color by adding and removing color components from other color systems:
+We can manipulate the properties of a color by adding and removing color components from other color systems:

 >>> palette.cyan - CIELab(50, 0, 0)  # Remove 50 CIELab lightness from cyan